scottkuhl/awesome-winui/README.md

 Podcasts are listed by newest date first.

-* [Ryan Demopoulos on WinUI](http://azuredevopspodcast.clear-measure.com/ryan-demopoulos-on-winui-episode-80) - (March 16 2020) - The Azure DevOps Podcast - In this episode, Jeffrey and Ryan discuss WinUI in-depth.
+* [Ryan Demopoulos on WinUI](http://azuredevopspodcast.clear-measure.com/ryan-demopoulos-on-winui-episode-80) - (March 16, 2020) - The Azure DevOps Podcast - In this episode, Jeffrey and Ryan discuss WinUI in-depth.
 Ryan explains what it is, the changes and developments he has seen (and been a part of) over the course of his career, where he sees it heading in 10 years time, details of the release roadmap, cross-platform development, what the team is currently working on — and a whole lot more!

+* [XAML Tooling with Dmitry Lyalin]https://www.dotnetrocks.com/?show=1669) - (January 9, 2020) - .NET Rocks! - How do you write XAML?
+Carl and Richard chat with Dmitry Lyalin about Microsoft's on-going efforts to make coding in XAML faster, easier and more reliable.
+Dmitry starts out talking about how there are different dialects of XAML, including WPF, UWP, Xamarin Forms and more - although there are concerted efforts to keep them more in sync.
+And that helps with tooling also!
+Dmitry dives into Blend, XAML Designer and the power of coding XAML directly with IntelliCode, hot-reload and more!

 ## Screencasts